 Our staff parking lot is a designated drop off zone for students.
-Parents are expected to quickly and safely drop students off and pick students up in this area.
-If parents wish to park and come into the school we ask that they park in a visitor parking stall in the parking lot or along Heron Road which was previously our bus drop off lane.
-All busses including special needs busses will drop off on Falcon Drive directly in front of the school.
+Parents are expected to quickly and safely drop students off and pick students up in this designated area.
+If parents wish to park and come into the school, we ask that they park in visitor parking or along Heron Road.
+All busses including special needs busses will drop off on Falcon Drive.
 Please make sure to abide by all traffic laws in our parking lot including handicap stalls and fire lanes.